 “Shocking footage of one of the worst “invasions” of false spirits that the church has ever seen.
 Proof that she has been invaded by counterfeit spirits on a worldwide scale.
 This is Part One of a documentary tracing this massive invasion – and showing the terrible impact it has had.

-prophetic, apostolic, todd bentley, lakeland revival, rick joyner, morningstar, toronto blessing, new mystics, john crowder, ihop, mike bickle, patricia king, false revival, the river, bob jones, john paul jackson, sid roth, chuck pierce, bill johnson, randy clark, peter wagner, dutch sheets, pentecostal, Donovan Burkett, charismatic.”
+prophetic, apostolic, todd bentley, lakeland revival, rick joyner, morningstar, toronto blessing, the door, cfm, new mystics, john crowder, ihop, mike bickle, patricia king, false revival, the river, bob jones, john paul jackson, sid roth, chuck pierce, bill johnson, randy clark, peter wagner, dutch sheets, pentecostal, donovan burkett, charismatic.”

 Why do Christians Become Enraged When Fellow Parishioners Choose to be Chosen?

 By Tovia Singer

 I always wondered why Christians have a visceral reaction when the core principles of their faith are questioned.
 They might laugh off annoying atheists, but they glower at former Christians who urge them to choose the Jewish faith.
 I thought about this conundrum for the past 30 years.
 I cannot count the number of people that I watched return to God during this time.
 Hashem redeemed so many from the Church in recent years.
 As it turns out, I have never been a Christian.
 As such, I studied this phenomenon as a detached observer.
 This, I believe, has been to my advantage.

 On most occasions, people do not leave the church in an instant.
 Rather, there is a transitional period where Christians begin to apprehend that something may be askew in the Church; they begin to grasp that many of its core teachings are doubtful.
 They let go one finger at a time.
 There is a gradual process of awareness.
 Ex-Christians may not take this into account as they engage in what turns out to be a stressful conversation with their former coreligionists.